yjiang-iop/kdotp-generator/README.md

 ## Example
 Two examples are given in the *examples* folder, i.e., *input1.py* and *input2.py*, which calculate the effective Hamiltonians for k and (E, B), respectively, for non-magnetic space group 123 P4/mmm, representation $\Gamma_6, \Gamma_9$, up to the second order.

+File *gen_rot_cartesian.py* in this folder can be used to generate O(3) rotation matrices in Cartesian coordinates.

 ## Inputs
 Three parameters need to be specified to run the main function `symmetric_hamiltonian`: